molcyto/MC-Ratio-Petri-dish/README.md

 - Course or fine image registration: Selects the course or fine adjustments in the bUnwarpJ image registration routine.
 It is a dummy input in case the image registration was not selected.
 - Create colonies ROI image: if selected an output image is generated with all analyzed and numbered colony ROIs.
 - Create output colored Ratio images(s): if selected a colored ratio image is generated.
-- Maximum Red/Cyan, Red/Green, Cyan/Green ratop (3x): sets the minimal/maximal ratio for display in the colored ratio image(s).
+- Maximum Red/Cyan, Red/Green, Cyan/Green ratio (3x): sets the minimal/maximal ratio for display in the colored ratio image(s).
 This contrast can be individually set for the three ratio images.

 ## Screenshot of input dialog for Macro_process_flatfield_v3.ijm
 <img src="https://github.com/molcyto/MC-Ratio-96-wells/blob/master/Screenshot%20macro_process_flatfield3.png" width="600">